koder77/l1vmgodata/README.md

 This is my first go project.
 This database is written for data exchange between programs.
 New save/load function added to write/read whole database from disk!
-NEW: added IP whitelist: "whitelist.txt" in which you can set all allowed client IPs!
+NEW: added IP whitelist: "whitelist.config" in which you can set all allowed client IPs!

 NEW: added "json-export" command to export the data base into a ".json" file.
 NEW: now single quotes: ' are used for data!